mathias-brandewinder/mathias-brandewinder.github.io/_posts/2025-04-30-delaunay-super-triangle-revisited.md

 1) enumerate every triangle we can form with the points we want to triangulate,
-2) for each triangle, compute the circumcircles
+2) for each triangle, compute the circumcircle
 3) compute a rectangular box that contains all the circles,
 4) compute a triangle that contains that rectangular box.

 (2) and (4) we know how to do already, all we need to focus on is (1) and (3).

 So how can we enumerate the triangles we can form using a collection of points?
+Triangles that have the same corners are identical, regardless of the order (ABC is the same triangle as CBA or any other combination), so all we need is to enumerate all distinct combinations of 3 points we can form.

-One easy way to go about it would be along these lines:
+One way to go about it would be along these lines:

 ``` fsharp
 let triangles (points: seq<Point>) =